Levetiracetam and Vitamin B6: Can You Take Them Together?

 What should you do?

-If you are doing well on levetiracetam, you do not need pyridoxine.
-There is no evidence that prophylactic B6 prevents behavioral side effects in patients who never develop them.
+The first principle: if levetiracetam is working and you have no mood problems, you do not need B6.
+There is no evidence that taking it preventively stops side effects in people who never develop them.

 Which specific products are affected?